grislyeye/grislyeye.com/content/blog/hidlings/hidlings.md

 It is said that three descendants have convened for a legendary Fourth Schooling in the city of Laggard.
 From across the lands sages and students flock, eager to learn at the side of the very Ancestors themselves or, failing that, grab whatever scraps might fall from their table.

 Yet is all as it seems?
 Some mutter about fool's gold and wonder to themselves how one might tell a true descendant from a mere mummer.
-Is this actually a Fourth Schooling or is it just a canny gambit to entrap the gullible and ensnare what arcane knowledge _they_ might have?
+Is this actually a Fourth Schooling, or is it just a canny gambit to entrap the gullible and ensnare what arcane knowledge _they_ might have?

 ### Agra